glowkeeper/P3D/docs/labs/week1Session1.md

 # ./imageCreator > image.ppm
 ```

-If the commands above do not make any sense now, then please do not worry - they will after the [Module Convenor](https://github.com/glowkeeper/P3D#maintainer) has demonstrated them at the start of the next [lab session](./week1Session2.md).
-They will use the online C++ IDE [repl.it](https://repl.it/languages/cpp), and the recommendation is that, if you do not have a favourite IDE, you use that.
-To do so, please go to [repl.it](https://repl.it/languages/cpp) and create an account there (you will need an account to integrate your GitHub repositories).
+If the commands above do not make any sense now, then please do not worry - they will make more sense after the [Module Convenor](https://github.com/glowkeeper/P3D#maintainer) has demonstrated them at the start of the next [lab session](./week1Session2.md).

+The [Module Convenor](https://github.com/glowkeeper/P3D#maintainer) will use the online C++ IDE [repl.it](https://repl.it/languages/cpp), and the recommendation is that, if you do not have a favourite IDE, you should use that, too.
+To do so, please go to [repl.it](https://repl.it/languages/cpp) and create an account there (you will need an account on [repl.it](https://repl.it/languages/cpp) to integrate your GitHub repositories).

 ### Unity